 5. Eat where everyone else eats part II

 This point has so many levels we need it make it twice.
 There’s usually a pattern that emerges to where the best places to eat are and once you know the secret, you’ll know what to look for.
 Once we discovered Muslim Hotels in Sri Lanka our eyes were opened to a whole load of breakfast possibilities.
 We weren’t a fan of dining out in Uzbekistan until we found out the guest house meals on offer were to die for and shops will sell you beer if you just ask for it.
-Knowing whether your best bets for tasty snacks are on the streets, in cafes, from holes in the wall or in the supermarkets is like gold dust.
+Knowing whether your best bets for tasty snacks are on the streets, in cafes, from holes in the wall or in the supermarkets is key.

 ‘the quality of the food is inversely proportional to the quality of a restaurant’s sign.‘

 You don’t want to eat at place that splashes out on it’s decor and tacky menu instead of what you’re going to put in your mouth.
 This must ring true to absolutely anybody that’s been to India.
 Most of the best food can be found in cosy, shabby-chic settings.
-And don’t even think about the hygiene – the standards won’ be better in that fancy western cafe they’re just better at hiding it.
+And don’t even think about the hygiene – the standards won’ be better in that fancy cafe aimed at westerners, they’re just better at hiding it.

 7. If in doubt, trust the guidebook

-We can’t speak for all guidebook recommendations but if you’re new to a country/region they can be an excellent place to start your foodie adventures and point you in the direction of some right gems.
-Lonely planet has helped us out countless times.
+We can’t speak for all guidebook recommendations but if you’re new to a country/region they can be an excellent place to start your foodie adventures and point you in the direction of some real gems.
+Lonely Planet has helped us out countless times.
 Just pitching up in Prague or Palawan and within an hour or so having an experience that we’ll remember for years to come – these guidebooks often know what they’re doing and trusting them has done us more favours than not.
 Of course, guidebooks can only take you so far.
 In touristy destinations, when everyone has the same guidebook you can end up dining with a bunch of like-minded travellers.
 A fab place to start off and to make new friends but for a real food adventure you’ve got to go an find these gems for yourself!